 Finance is offered as a major in Deakin University's Bachelor of Commerce program.
 To qualify, you need to complete 4 prescribed units (half a year's loading) in both the 2nd and 3rd years of the degree.
 An honours (4th) year is available.
 Cloud (online) students follow the same syllabus as on-campus students and the same trimester calendar.
 Subjects include money and capital markets, investment analysis, corporate finance, and analytical methods.

-ECU Bachelor of Commerce
+ECU Bachelor of Commerce (Finance)

 Edith Cowan University offers both a Finance major and an Accounting and Finance double major as part of its Bachelor of Commerce degree.
 The double major has more than a dozen prescribed units, and some electives, across the 2nd and 3rd years of the program.
 Subjects include financial modelling, credit and lending decisions, financial institutions management, and personal finance.
-The academic year for this degree is divided into the traditional 2 semesters.
+The academic year for the degree is divided into 2 semesters.
 An ATAR of 70+ is required for automatic entry.